Learn all about our history, goals, and visions.

 The audit committee board is composed of two active members (different from the board) to supervise the finance-related issues of the network, they are appointed every year at the annual meeting.

-Manuel is the Coordinator of RCN.
+Manuel is the Managing Director of RCN.
 He works with the Board to set the strategy and direction of the network.
 Manages relationships with our members and other international bodies, and represents the network on platforms around the world.
 He is a specialist on international relations and strategist on LGBTI policies.

 Chair of the Board